JuanPablo2019/myst_jprm_lab2/README.md

 - APT
 - Roll

-*Expecting to describe the market dynamics through this models which are driven not only by strong mathematical assumptions but also from an economic perspective.
+*With the objective to describe the market dynamics through this models and aproximate the market trading cost (spread).
+Both models are driven not only by strong mathematical assumptions but also from an economic perspective.*

 - This proyect is part of the course: Market Microstructure and Trading Systems.
 - Program: Financial Engineering.